bmcgee9/craftBeerSalesDB/IMPLEMENTATION.md

 ### Step 2: Run the implementationScriptAfterImports.sql script
 </br>
-This script's main function if to define the 3 primary keys and 2 foreign keys we will need to implement our database (both of which are defined in the buildPlan.md).
+This script's main function if to define the 3 primary keys and 2 foreign keys we will need to implement our database (both of which are defined in the buildPlan.md), and address a other small issues posting importing the data.
+I did not decompose the data further after importing it.

 However, there were a few other issues that the script deals with:
 - A column with the datatype text can not be created into a Primary Key or a Foreign Key.
 This required me to switch the datatypes of Vendor_code to varchar(255) instead of TEXT in the products and vendors tables